jsbrittain/snakeshack/README.md

 # snakeshack

-Repository of snakemake workflows for version controlled modular pipeline construction.
+** This is a work-in-progress repository of Snakemake workflows as basis for a version controlled system of modular pipeline construction.**

 The `workflows` folder contains labs or workflows that are contributing Snakemake modules.
 Each modules should be a Snakemake workflow that